johnanvik/devops-colouring/Definition of Done.md

 ## Single Product
 1. An issue contains an attachment where all parts of the drawing are coloured.
+    - The correct drawing was coloured (i.e. the developer used the correct URL)
     - White is not a valid colour within a drawing.
     - The background of a drawing may be white or coloured.